 Yes, dark days can make us feel depressed, but they rarely drive us to suicide.
 Most people who attempt suicide already suffer from severe depression, regardless of the weather.
 Extremely depressed people, though, have difficulty formulating any kind of concrete plan to kill themselves; carrying out such a plan is even tougher because they rarely have the energy to do so.
 If anything, a lack of sunshine further saps their motivation.

-, exposure to sunlight increases the risk of suicide because sunshine first boosts energy and motivation, and only later improves mood.
+According to one theory, exposure to sunlight increases the risk of suicide because sunshine first boosts energy and motivation, and only later improves mood.
 This means that there's a brief period -- perhaps a few days to a week -- when a person still feels horrible but now has the motivation to do something about it.

 Some suggest that a similar process is behind the FDA's warnings that antidepressants raise the risk of suicide.
 Like sunshine, antidepressants may give people a quick surge of energy before they can feel better or think clearly.
 This explains why patients have to be closely monitored when they begin a new treatment regimen.
 (We should mention that this short-term increase in suicide risk is very, very small and only relevant to certain types of antidepressants.)